RA-Baldock/ColourDetectorApp/README.md

 **Results**

 A logistic regression model was trained on the training dataset.
-Once trained, the model was used to predict colour classifications on the holdout dataset.
+Once trained, the model was used to predict colour classifications on the holdout 'testing' dataset.
 Classification accuracy of the model is shown in the confusion matrix below.

 <img width="349" alt="image" src="https://github.com/RA-Baldock/ColourDetectorApp/assets/79604468/67258e43-9630-43ce-8c0a-29af9007af4e">